-1.2 LEGAL SERVICES: In addition to providing a subscription to use the Services, Company shall provide the Customer with legal advice from time to time with respect to (a) commercial legal policies creation, recommendation, and optimization (i.e., playbooks) and (b) contracts and contract negotiation, as requested (“Legal Services”).
-The Customer has not requested and the Company has not agreed to provide any other Legal Services of any nature or variety, including but not limited to, business objectives, ownership structure, tax, or any other matter.
+1.2 LEGAL SERVICES: In addition to providing a subscription to use the Services, Company shall provide Customer with legal advice from time to time with respect to contract review and contract negotiations, including, recommendations and optimization of Customer’s template, as instructed by Customer (“Legal Services”).
+The Customer has not requested and the Company has not agreed to provide any other legal advice or representation of any nature or variety, including but not limited to, business objectives, ownership structure, tax or any other matter.
 The Legal Services are provided pursuant to the Company’s authority to practice law granted by the Utah Supreme Court, within the State of Utah’s regulatory sandbox.

 2.1 The Company may make available trial offers for the limited use of the Services (each, a “Trial Offer”) to Customers who submit the required information, all on the terms determined by the Company.
 Customers may be asked prior to the Trial Offer to provide a valid credit card as a payment method, to be used by the Company after the termination of the Trial Offer, on the terms set out herein.

 2.2 Following the Trial Offer, the Customer will be asked to select its package of choice.
 By doing so, the Customer authorizes the Company to charge its credit card with a recurring monthly or annual package fee, as applicable.
 The credit card charges shall commence immediately upon selection of the package and provision to the Company of the credit card details.